nate-s/quboWFC/README.md

 $$ y = A(x_1^2 + x_2^2 + x_3^2 + … + x_{NN}^2 ) + B( x_1x_2 + x_1x_3 +… + x_1x_{NN} + … +x_{N-1}x_{NN}) $$

-The A matrix has [N] cosntant terms for the diagonal, and the B matrix has N*(N-1) terms for the off-diagonals.
+The A matrix has [N] constant terms for the diagonal, and the B matrix has N*(N-1) terms for the off-diagonals.
 Since we are working with binary variables, the sum of n activated qubits is n, so we can substitute N and N*(N-1) directly: <br/>

 $$ y = An + Bn(n-1) = An + Bn^2 - Bn = Bn^2 + n(A-B) $$

 This quadratic tells us the... energy(?)... for n activated qubits.
-It doesn't actually mean anything as an equation unless we can make it's minimum/maximum correspond to our desired number of tile placements.
+It doesn't actually mean anything as an equation unless we can make its minimum/maximum correspond to our desired number of tile placements.
 This means we have to find the weights A and B such that activating qubits with the frequency $${\sigma}_k = n/(NN)$$ gives the optimal output.
 To do this we need to find the optimal output in the first place, which we can do by taking the derivative and setting it equal to zero (wow truly back to calc 1 days):

 $$ dy/dn = 2Bn + A - B = 0 $$